Jarrrk/AltisWebmin/README.md

 Live updating web admin panel for the 'Altis Life' servers on ArmA 3.
 View the official AltisLife website [here](http://altisliferpg.com)!

+**Note:** This project is still in development and will continue to be updated with core features and user suggestions.

 Like this project?
 [Feel free to buy me a drink! :beer:](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KBU8BMB5235DC)

 Requirements